 Earn Your Master of Philosophy Degree Along the Way

 Earning your doctoral degree is the ultimate intellectual challenge.
-To signify how far you’ve come in your path to your PhD in Psychology, you will be eligible for a Master of Philosophy (MPhil) degree upon completion of certain program requirements, prior to completion of your dissertation.
+To signify how far you’ve come in your journey to your PhD in Psychology, you will be eligible to be awarded a Master of Philosophy (MPhil) degree upon completion of certain or advanced program requirements prior to completing your dissertation.